A big data based method for pass rates optimization in mathematics university lower division courses: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The present work delivers several conclusions. \begin{enumerate}[(i)] \item A method has been implemented aimed to increase the academic performance for massive university lower division courses in mathematics.
+The present work delivers several conclusions. \begin{enumerate}[I.] \item From the modeling point of view \begin{enumerate}[(i)] \item A method has been implemented aimed to increase the academic performance for massive university lower division courses in mathematics.
 It is based on integer programming and big data analysis to compute the associated cost functions, while the constraints (such as the number of sections and corresponding capacities) are defined by administrative sources.
 The integer programs come from two mechanisms: assign instructors optimally ($ \ia$ method) or assign students optimally ($ \sa $ method).

 \item The academic performance was explored using two measures; Pass Rate and Grade.
 After correlation analysis of the data, it is determined that the one relevant factor, known at the time when the semester begins and incident on these statistical variables is the $ \gpa $.
 Consequently the profiling of students as well as the student body composition is defined in terms of the $ \gpa $ (see \textsc{Table} \ref{Tb Historical Enhnacements})